Chalazion and its homeopathic treatment without surgery

 How homeopathy can help in treating chalazion?

-• As homeopathic medicines are prescribed based on an individualized approach, they treat the chalazion from its root and remove the tendency of tumor formation and the tendency of recurrence.
+• As homeopathic medicines are prescribed based on an individualized approach, they treat the chalazion from its root and remove the tendency of tumour formation and the tendency of recurrence.

 • Homeopathic medicines treat chalazion without any surgery.